-For many, 2020 has been an unprecedented challenge for us personally and professionally.
+For many, 2020 presented an unprecedented challenge for us personally and professionally.
 In both instances, we have been thrust into Crisis Mode.
-Whether we had to quickly adjust to working from home and doing so with our families also at home, and/or for those of us in leadership positions, our professional lives were tasked with figuring out how to do our business with a staff that was now largely working remotely.
+Most of us had to quickly adjust to working from home and doing so with our families also at home.
+For those of us in leadership positions, our professional lives were tasked with figuring out how to do our business with a staff that was now largely working remotely.
 For some of us, we have been able to navigate these waters with moderate success and have kept our businesses afloat.
-In doing so, we’ve had to put all future planning aside.
-We’ve likely put important goals and the key aspects needed to achieve those goals on the back burner.
+In doing so, we’ve had to put all future planning aside have likely put important goals and key aspects to future success on the back burner.